ethanmoffat/EndlessClient/README.md

  - Map rendering/scrolling during walk
  - Doors/warping to different maps
  - Talking - global, local, player commands (#usage #find #loc)
- - **Partial** attacking - the damage is done, NPCs are killed, and items may be dropped, but the damage counters and NPC attack animations don't work.
+ - **Partial** attacking - the damage is done, NPCs are killed, and items may be dropped.
+Damage counters are shown, but no health bars yet.
 Character clothes and weapons don't render properly during this either (WIP).
  - Animated map tiles
  - Item inventory and paperdoll display, equipping/unequipping items
  - Stats display and leveling up stats (str/int/wis/agi/con/cha)
+ - Stat bars for main player in HUD (hp/tp/sp/tnl)
+ - **Partial** chest interaction - you can open/view items, but taking them crashes the game and you can't add them yet.
  - All pre-game menus, logging in, creating/deleting characters, creating account, etc.

-What's Left to do?
+<a name="ToDo" />What's Left to do?
 ------------------

 There is a HUGE list of things left to do.
 The client is in its infant stages and is a constantly evolving work in progress.
 What this means is that as features are implemented, I make an attempt to implement them as completely and accurately as possible before moving on to the next thing.
 The pre-game menus and UI are completely finished, besides a few small bugs that I'm sure to find.
 The framework for adding new components is there as well.